-In total, four scenarios were modelled:
+In total, four scenarios were conducted:

-- A One scenario, the Best Policy Scenario (BPS), shows a 100% renewable energy system by 2050, with offshore wind as the main resource, limiting onshore wind and solar photovoltaics according to available land area; - ★ The Second scenario, the Inter-Annual Storage (IAS), adds on (to the BPS) the required inter-annual storage needed to provide good levels of insurance against the possibilities of low-wind years; - ★ The Third scenario (BPS plus) tested the limits of higher land area availability for onshore wind and solar photovoltaics, and includes some renewable electricity-based e-fuel imports; - ▲ The Fourth scenario, Current Policy Scenario (CPS), adopted the UK Government's strategy for net zero as published in 2020.
+- one scenario, called Best Policy Scenario (BPS), aimed for 100% renewable energy in 2050, with offshore wind as the main resource, limiting onshore wind and solar photovoltaics according to available land area; - a second scenario called Inter-Annual Storage (IAS) adds on (to the BPS) required inter-annual storage needed to provide good levels of insurance against the possibilities of low-wind years; - a third scenario (BPSplus) tested the limits of higher land area availability for onshore wind and solar photovoltaics, and where also renewable electricity-based e-fuel imports are allowed; - finally, a fourth scenario, called Current Policy Scenario (CPS), adopted the UK Government's strategy for net zero as published in 2020.

-This Government scenario (CPS) aims for expansion of nuclear power as a key characteristic as well as using carbon capture and storage for some fossil fuel use.
+This Government scenario (CPS) aims for expansion of nuclear power as a key characteristic as well as use of carbon capture and storage for some fossil fuel use.
 In the CPS nuclear power reaches a fifth of total electricity supply in 2050.

-An advanced and well-established bottom-up energy system model has been applied to conduct research for the power, heat and transport sectors.
-This model considers the regional characteristics of the UK and uses financial projections for future cost development.
+An advanced and well-established bottom-up energy system model has been applied to conduct research for the power, heat and transport sector, considering regional characteristics of the UK and using financial projections for future cost development.
 It should be noted that the three 100% renewable energy scenarios involve the phase out of nuclear power generation and fossil fuel use by 2050.
 The same levels of demand for services have been assumed in all scenarios.
-For the purposes of analysis (although not policy preference) substantial growth in demand for road and air transportation use is assumed in all scenarios, thus ensuring a cautious approach is taken throughout.
+For the purposes of analysis (although not policy preference) substantial growth in demand for road and air transportation use is assumed in all scenarios.

-Generation costs for nuclear power are based on the (so far) reported capital costs of the Hinckley C nuclear power plant, without any allowance for possible future cost increases.
+Generation costs for nuclear power are based on the (so far) reported capital costs of the Hinkley C nuclear power plant, without any allowance for possible future cost increases.
 Costs of offshore and onshore wind and solar photovoltaics are based on current capital costs and efficiencies, with the expectation that technical optimisation, economies of scale and technology learning will continue to reduce costs.

-1.2 Results

 The results demonstrate that a 100% renewable energy system for the UK is not only technically feasible under given framework conditions, but also offers a much cheaper path towards achieving net zero in 2050 compared to the UK Government's pathway for net zero.

-The 100% renewable energy scenario including inter-annual storage is calculated to be 129 billion euros cheaper in total cost compared with the UK Government's present pathway to achieving net zero by 2050.
-In addition, the 100% renewable energy scenarios reduce the quantity of carbon dioxide emitted in the period up to 2050 by over a fifth compared the Government scenario (Current Policy Scenario).
+The 100% renewable energy scenario including inter-annual storage is calculated to be 129 billion euros cheaper in total cost compared with the UK Government's pathway to achieving net zero by 2050.
+In addition, the 100% renewable energy scenarios reduce the quantity of carbon dioxide emitted in the period up to 2050 by over a fifth compared the Government scenario (CPS).
 The main trend across all 100% renewable energy scenarios is the electrification of all sectors, leading to high system efficiency and reduced primary energy demand.
 The increasing amount of variable renewable energy technologies leads to the establishment of a broad set of energy storage technologies, grid expansion, e-fuel production and carbon capture and utilisation measures.

-However, in the Inter-Annual Storage scenario the primary energy demand is still 1,717 TWh per year with the government's CPS being 1,829 TWh, with high shares from fossil fuels and nuclear energy.
+However, in the IAS scenario the primary energy demand is still 1717 TWh per year with the CPS being 1829 TWh, thereof high shares from fossil fuels and nuclear energy.